utshomax/postman-docs/src/pages/docs/administration/sso/admin-sso.md

 ### Creating end user accounts

-You can create an account for a user in the Identity Provider (IdP).
+You can create an account for a user in the IdP.

-The first time a new user logs in to Postman through the IdP, a Postman account is created under two conditions—the team has seats available and the [**Automatically add new users**](#automatically-adding-new-users) checkbox was enabled during SSO configuration.
+The first time a new user logs in to Postman through the IdP, a Postman account is created under two conditions—the team has seats available and the [**Automatically add new users**](#automatically-adding-new-users) checkbox was selected during [SSO configuration](#configuring-the-identity-provider-details).

-The user will be automatically associated to the team with a **developer** role and have access to team resources.
+The user will be automatically associated to the team with a [Developer role](/docs/collaborating-in-postman/roles-and-permissions/#team-roles) and have access to team resources.

 ### Adding existing user accounts

-If a Postman user logs in to Postman through a team's IdP, the user will be automatically added to the team if **one of the following** is true:
+If a Postman user logs in to Postman through a team's IdP, the user will be automatically added to the team if one of the following is true:

-* The team has available slots and the [**Automatically add new users**](#automatically-adding-new-users) checkbox in your configuration is enabled.
+* The team has available seats and the [**Automatically add new users**](#automatically-adding-new-users) checkbox in your configuration is selected.
-* An admin has invited the user to join the team.
+* An Admin has [invited the user](/docs/administration/managing-your-team/managing-your-team/#inviting-users) to join the team.

 ### Automatically adding new users

-The **Automatically add new users** checkbox in your SSO configuration determines whether users with accounts in your SSO system will be allowed to join your team automatically by signing in to Postman with SSO.
-If this is enabled, users with or without existing Postman accounts can join your team by heading to the [Enterprise sign in page](https://identity.getpostman.com/enterprise/login) and logging in with SSO.
+The **Automatically add new users** checkbox in your [SSO configuration](#configuring-the-identity-provider-details) determines whether users with accounts in your SSO system will be allowed to join your team automatically by signing in to Postman with SSO.
+If this is selected, users with or without existing Postman accounts can join your team by going to the [Enterprise sign in page](https://identity.getpostman.com/enterprise/login) and logging in with SSO.

-> **Automatically add new users** will only work if your team has user slots available.
+> **Automatically add new users** will only work if your team has user seats available.
 Your team size won't be automatically increased if more users sign in with SSO.

 ### Managing team logins

-By default, Postman only supports Service Provider initiated logins for Postman Professional or Enterprise teams utilizing SSO.
+By default, Postman only supports Service Provider (Postman) initiated logins for Postman Professional or Enterprise teams utilizing SSO.
 Your team must use the [Enterprise login page](https://identity.getpostman.com/enterprise/login) in order to sign in to Postman.
-If you require users be able to sign in from your SSO portal, you can generate and copy the RelayState from your [Postman team settings](http://go.postman.co/settings/team/auth) and save it in your IDP configuration.
+If you require users be able to sign in from your SSO portal, you can generate and copy the Relay state from your [SSO configuration](#configuring-the-identity-provider-details) and save it in your IdP configuration.
 This ensures an extra level of security when logins are initiated through a source unknown to Postman.

 ### Removing team access

 You must [remove users from your team in Postman](/docs/administration/managing-your-team/managing-your-team/#removing-team-members) to prevent access to shared resources.
 When you remove a user from your team, you'll still retain access to any data they have shared with the team.
 You'll also be able to reassign their personal workspaces and the data within them to a remaining team member so that the team doesn't lose access to any unshared work.

+## Troubleshooting

 ## Next steps